It’s not about making art. It’s not about creating art, so we can join the small group of celebrated people, the artists.

 I love just about all art and design.
-I kind of believe that art, design and love is what makes the world go around.
-And I get really exited, when I get a chance to learn how artists do what they do.
+I kind of believe that art, design, and love is what makes the world go around.
+And I get really excited when I get a chance to learn how artists do what they do.
 When I get a glimpse into their creative process.
 It’s about as good as it gets for me.
 I totally nerd out on it.

 But if you are someone who wants a change in your life, someone who wants to be a little more creative, maybe learn something that, if done well, would be considered art, then it’s important to take “art” out of the equation.